ClojureBridgeLondon/organise-clojurebridge-london/README.md

 * Volunteer event on Meetup.com - [example event](https://www.meetup.com/London-Clojurians/events/234511179/)
 * [Volunteer experience form (Google Forms)](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF_26z0lh-yHJDSc8tjFd_CoVpTdvb-4MMg7n44EIC4dQ/viewform)

+## ClojureBridge London Website

 Update the [ClojureBridge London website](https://clojurebridgelondon.github.io/) by editing the [index.html](https://github.com/ClojureBridgeLondon/clojurebridgelondon.github.io/blob/master/index.html) file and updating event specific details (date, location, organisers, sponsors, etc.)

+## Chat, Email and Twitter

+[ClojureBridgeLondon/chat](https://gitter.im/ClojureBridgeLondon/chat) is a chat room that anyone with a github account can join and post questions.

 The organising team should have access to the ClojureBridge London email and [twitter](https://twitter.com/ClojureBridgeLN) accounts, email "clojurebridge dot london at gmail dot com" for access.
+Please send all email communications from this account (or cc the email address) so we can track communications (avoid duplication, better manage any issues).

 > An existing organiser can give you deligated access to the gmail account and shared access to the twitter acount via tweetdeck.